TarikSogukpinar/ecommerce/README.md

 ## Roadmap

-- Discount, Review, Support services will be written
+- Discount, Review, Support, Payment services will be written

 - Tests will be written for all services